 POUs, COOPs, and NG suppliers may use the forms below to specify to CARB the destination accounts of their allocated allowances.
 These forms are provided for clarity and convenience and do not supersede any law or regulation.

-- POU or COOP Allowance Recipient Confirmation Form
+- Instructions for POU or COOP Allocation Distribution and Recipient Confirmation Forms

 A generator or Federal Power Marketing Administration that plans to receive allocated allowances from a POU or COOP may submit a completed Recipient Confirmation Form to CARB to confirm the amount of allocated allowances they expect to receive.